lilyvanoekel/percupuff/README.md

 ## Audio Programming / Synthesis

 For more details on the audio programming and audio synthesis concepts used in this project, see [Audio Programming / Synthesis](docs/synthesis.md).

+## Contributing

+Contributions are welcome!
+Please see our [Contributing Guide](CONTRIBUTING.md) for details on how to get started.

+## Code of Conduct

+This project follows a [Code of Conduct](CODE_OF_CONDUCT.md) to ensure a welcoming environment for all contributors.